Zurich Airport Private Jet Charter Prices

 It costs about $100,000 to attend what is considered the ultimate networking event where top business deals get done.

-The other elite event that fills the skies over Zurich with private jets is Art Basel Switzerland.
+Art Basel Switzerland is the other elite event that fills the skies over Zurich with private jets.

 Art Basel Switzerland